 HOW TO USE THESE

-Save them, fork them, build your own.
-The good ones get sharper the more you use them on real problems.
+Copy them, change them, write your own.
+They get more useful the more you adapt them to real work.